julienmjaquet/web_scraping_tutorial/tutorial.md

 # Introduction to web scraping using R <br/>

-*This tutorial was originally written for a bachelor course at the University of Fribourg, Switzerland, on November 2024.* <br/>

 For the purpose of this tutorial, we are going to retrieve data from Wikipedia.
 More specifically, we are going to retrieve data on all [Swiss municipalities](https://de.wikipedia.org/wiki/Liste_Schweizer_Gemeinden) and their associated personalities. <br/>
 <br/>
 Before starting any automatic retrieval of data from a web page, one should always read the ["robots.txt" file](https://en.wikipedia.org/robots.txt) and **follow its instructions**.
 In our example, it reads as follows: <br/>